TareqNewazShahriar/complete-localization-of-an-aspnet-core-app/README.md

-# Localization in ASP.Net Core
+# Complete Localization of an ASP.Net Core App
 Localization of views, DataAnnotation validation messages, Enums for ASP.NET Core MVC.